-Summary.
-It is shown that orthomodular lattice can be axiomatized as an ortholattice with a unique operation of identity (bi-implication) instead of the operation of implication and a corresponding algebraic unified quantum logic is formulated.
-A statistical YES-NO physical interpretation of the quantum logical propositions is then provided to establish a support for a novel YES-NO representation of quantum logic which is also given together with a conjecture about possible completion of quantum logic by means of probabilistic forcing.
+It is shown that an orthomodular lattice can be axiomatized as an ortholattice with a unique operation of identity (bi-implication) instead of the operation of implication, and a corresponding algebraic unified quantum logic is formulated.
+A statistical YES-NO physical interpretation of the quantum logical propositions is then provided to establish a support for a novel YES-NO representation of quantum logic which prompts a conjecture about a possible completion of quantum logic by means of probabilistic forcing.